 Financial Advisors Typically Recommend Precious Metals Exposure

 Today’s financial advisors frequently suggest some exposure to hard assets in gold or other precious metals in your retirement savings plan.
-In addition to market securities e.g. mutual funds, stocks, bonds, annuities, and other assets, saving for retirement should include gold and other precious metals.
+In addition to market securities e.g. mutual funds, stocks, bonds, annuities, and other assets, saving for retirement should include gold and other rare metals.

 In an inflationary environment, gold is one of the best ways to diversify your retirement portfolio against risks associated with currencies, stock markets, and interest rate shifts.